 - Reviewing Class teachers plans (the ILPS),

 - Talking to children

-- Observing intervention programmes and support

 - Lesson observations

 - Looking at pupil's work

-- Meeting with class teachers and the Head Teacher to discuss individual children receiving support as well as examining their work and assessments.
+- Meeting with class teachers to discuss individual children receiving support as well as examining their work and assessments.

 The Head Teacher and Assistant Head Teachers all review data to monitor and track that children are on course to make progress.